codehivetx/codehivetx.us/en/posts/2024-bcp47-extensions.md

 First, some examples.

 - `el-Latn-t-el-Grek`  This is content that is _in_ Latin, in fact, it's Greek written in Latin, but it is transformed _from_ `el-Grek` that is, from Greek in the Greek script.
+For example, `zōḗ` could be tagged with `el-Latn-t-el-Grek`, being transformed from `ζωή`.

 - `el-Latn-t-el-m0-bgn` This is content _in_ Latin, again Greek in Latin, but transformed from Greek (the Greek script is assumed).
-As a concrete example, the word `zoí` could be tagged with this tag.
-This word is transformed from `ζωή` (which is in `el-Grek`).
-The `m0-bgn` specifies that the transform is according to the [United States Board on Geographic Names (BGN)][BGN].
+Using the same example, `zoí` could be tagged with this tag, transformed from the same `ζωή` (which is in `el-Grek`).
+The `-m0-bgn` part specifies that the transform is according to the [United States Board on Geographic Names (BGN)][BGN].

 - From the RFC, `und-Cyrl-t-und-latn-m0-ungegn-2007`.
 This is a transform from Latin to Cyrillic, using the 2007 version of the UN/GEGN rules.